oishiso/BLOsc4SectionsForMax/ReadMe.txt

 ============================

 How to install:
-- Expand "BLOscForMax.zip"
-- Start Max and add the folder “BLOscForMax” to your file search path.
+- Start Max and add the folder “BLOsc4SectionsForMax” to your file search path.
 (From Menu “Options” > “File Preferences” > “+” button at lower left corner of the window)
 - Open “blosc4sections~ demo.maxpat” to play demo